Yfyangd/QRF/index.md

 </script>
 </head>

-## QRF: Implicit Neural Representations with Quantum Radiance Fields
+## Quantum Radiance Fields: A Quantum-Powered Photorealistic Rendering
 [Paper](https://arxiv.org/abs/2211.03418) | [Project Page](https://yfyangd.github.io/QRF/) | [Vedio]() | [Code]()
 <br>
 Feel free to use the **chatbot** at the bottom right of the webpage to inquire about any details you'd like to know reqarding this works.